dustinpfister/blog_posts/_posts/threejs-examples-camera-kit.md

 ### source code is also up on github

 I also have the source code of camera kit, all demos, and additional assets located in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-camera-kit).
+This is also where I park the source code for all the [other posts that I have wrote on threejs](/categories/three-js/) thus far.

 ### Version numbers matter